 Moving goods across borders in Nigeria entails dealing with various government agencies with overlapping mandates, discouraging trade and hindering competitiveness.

 Recognising the need to improve this trading environment, the Alliance brought together the Nigerian Customs Service (NCS), other government agencies and private sector actors to streamline key import and export processes.
 Initially focused on improving air cargo operations at the Murtala Muhammed International Airport (MMIA) in Lagos, our initiatives have helped to lay the groundwork for scaling up trade facilitation reform in Nigeria at a national level.

 Comprehensive documentation and inspections are vital to ensuring that cross-border traders comply with regulations and fee payments, while also promoting consumer safety.
 But compliance also adds time and cost for both public and private sectors.
 In Nigeria, the costs associated with import and export documentation are among the highest in Sub-Saharan Africa.

-Traders moving goods across Nigeria’s borders often have to provide the same information numerous times to different border agencies, increasing the administrative burden of cross-border trade as well as the scope for errors.
-What is more, they can face multiple physical inspections of their goods by those different agencies, causing significant delays to shipments at the border.
+International traders must often provide the same information numerous times to different agencies, increasing the administrative burden of cross-border trade as well as the scope for errors.
+In addition, they may face multiple physical inspections of their goods by different agencies, creating significant delays to shipments.

 Find out more about how to get involved with the Alliance.
 Click on the relevant icon: